ArnoldYing/arnoldying.github.io/_posts/2020-03-01-dancing-biped-robot.md

 ## Challenges we ran into
 There were lots of wiring issues for interfacing with the ItsyBity, the microcontroller that we use.
 Since we want to include as many feature as we can there weren't enough ports on the ItsyBitsy for us to use.
+We had to implement and wire a 2:3 decoder to reduce the number of ports used by the keypad from 7 to 4.

 ## Accomplishments that we're proud of